lukeemhigh/scripts/bash/update-eks-nodegroups/README.md

 # Descrption

+Wrapper for `eksctl` in bash.
-This script aims to simplify (by automation) the update of eks managed nodegroups to the latest AMI version.
+This script aims to simplify (by automating it) the update of eks managed nodegroups to the latest AMI version.

 ## Arguments